Jammy2211/PHY2039_2526/content/info/introductory_slides.md

 Email me via [James.Nightingale@newcastle.ac.uk](mailto:James.Nightingale@newcastle.ac.uk)

-My office is Herschel Annex 2.15 (NOT the main building, the annex opposite it)
+My office is Herschel Annex 2.25 (NOT the main building, the annex opposite it, door has "Dr Colin Woods" written on it currently)

 Office hours are After Monday's Lecture / Workshop, 11am - 1pm, however please don't hesitate to contact me to arrange a meeting via email, either in-person or via Zoom.